If your wheels feel rough when you spin them, it’s time to service the hubs on your bike.

 Note: The cups in Shimano, and many other clone hubs, are non-replaceable.
 If they have worn out, you will have to rebuild a new hub into your wheel.
+Campagnolo cups are replaceable.

 You can now place the bearings into the grease which will help hold them in place.
 Again, a magnetic screwdriver makes this job much easier.

 When all of the bearings are in place, you can then refit the axle and gently turn it to ensure they are installed correctly.
 Remove the axle then repeat the process on the other side.

-Step 4: Now return the axle to the freehub side.
+Now return the axle to the freehub side.
 Press it against the bearings and rotate it to check it’s seated correctly.
 Refit the cone to the non drive side of the axle and tighten it until contacts the bearings.
 It doesn’t need to be very tight – finger-tight will do.

 You can then spin the axle to make sure it rotates cleanly.
 Give the axle a little wiggle to ensure you have eliminated any play.

-You may need to adjust the tightness of the cone to stop any play or drag – if it’s too tight the hub will not spin freely and conversely if its too loose there will be play in the axle.
+You may need to adjust the tightness of the cone to stop any play or drag – if it’s too tight the hub will not spin freely.
+Conversely, if it’s too loose, there will be play in the axle.